 Vented back panel

 If you’re looking for a top-of-the-line leaf blower that can easily move just about any debris, this model from Makita has a powerful four-stroke 75.6cc engine.
-"Four-cycle engines run cleaner with more torque, and there's no need to mix oil in the gas.," notes Erin Schanen, creator of The Impatient Gardener, whom The Spruce contacted for expert advice.
-Its maximum air speed is 206 MPH, and its top airflow is a whopping 706 CFM, allowing it to push around wet leaves, sticks, and other heavy debris that other leaf blowers can’t handle.
+"Four-cycle engines run cleaner with more torque, and there's no need to mix oil in the gas," notes Schanen, whom The Spruce contacted for expert advice.
+Its maximum air speed is 206 mph, and its top airflow is a whopping 706 CFM, allowing it to push around wet leaves, sticks, and other heavy debris that other leaf blowers can’t handle.
 Plus, despite its size and power, the backpack leaf blower is surprisingly quiet during operation, maxing out at around 76 decibels, thanks to its large-capacity muffler.
 For comparison, some similar-sized models operate at 100 dB or higher.

 Built-in cruise control